❗ Frequently asked questions

 Red Shield VPN hides your IP address from the resource, however, it does not ensure your anonymity.

-The use of Red Shield VPN is subject to the laws of the United States, United Kingdom, Panama and the country in which you are connecting to the server.
+The use of Red Shield VPN is subject to the laws of the United States, Panama and the country in which you are connecting to the server.

 We cooperate with the authorities of the countries in which our companies are registered in strict accordance with their laws.